Asphocarp/Unitodo/RAW.md

   - (then design algo for appending to filters)
 - [ ] 0@Aq6hD tree-view  (table,tab,section,tree)-view
 - [ ] 1@Aq6kT item color (base on git repo or project color)
-- [ ] 1@Aq7DJ separate dev and release config? or let the frontend connect the same one
+- [x] 1@Aq7DJ@@ArSKQ X separate dev and release config? or let the frontend connect the same one
-- [ ] 1@ArB_8 tofix: align cells in a col when resizing window
+- [ ] 1@ArB_8 (hard) fix: align cells in a col when resizing window
+- [ ] 2@ArSPW support uri like unitodo://timestamp/xxx
+- [ ] 00@ArSeL minor: upgrade next.js react.js to SOTA fancy versions; a or i for editing